 How Long Do Cracked Nipples Take to Heal When Breastfeeding?

-Cracked nipples while breastfeeding is normal, but how long do cracked nipples take to heal when breastfeeding?
+Cracked nipples while nursing is normal, but how long do cracked nipples take to heal when breastfeeding?
 Read on to learn more.

 By OBGYN and fertility specialist Dr. Kenosha Gleaton

-A common problem for those pregnant or recently postpartum is cracked, dry nipples.
+A common problem for those pregnant or recently postpartum is cracked, dry, and sore nipples.
 If you’ve noticed bleeding, dry skin, or itchiness and are preparing to or are currently breastfeeding, know that you aren’t alone.
 We will review a few ways to treat cracked nipples that may help speed up the healing process.

 Is it normal to have cracked nipples when breastfeeding?